xiaofans/MailAutoComplete/README.md

 MailAutoComplete
 ================

-This is  a demo for make it easy for user to input their email address
+This is  a demo that make it easy for user to input their email address

 I add some chinese mails,you can change this mails in the CustomerFilter class.